GarrettE/CardanoDRep/README.md

 ## Usage

-The manifesto provides a comprehensive overview of the candidate's platform, initiatives, and proposed projects.
+The manifesto provides a comprehensive overview of the DReps's platform, initiatives, and proposed projects.
 It serves as a guide for voters and community members to understand the candidate's vision and contributions to the Cardano ecosystem.

 ## Contributing